priesgo/priesgo/README.md

 👋 Hola\!
 I’m a bioinformatician interested on variant calling, cancer genomics, immunogenomics and as of lately SARS-CoV-2.
 I work at the not for profit research institute TRON ([https://tron-mainz.de/](https://tron-mainz.de/)) and I am eager to contribute on open source projects.

+Whatever it says on the top languages dashboard above I have done quite a bit of R, but as of lately I am mostly active in Python and Java.
+Also I am dedicating quite some time to develop bioinformatic pipelines in Nextflow.

 Feel free to contact me: [priesgoferreiro@gmail.com](mailto:priesgoferreiro@gmail.com)